mlcommons/ck/docs/mlperf-education-workgroup.md

 ## Mission

 * Develop an open-source educational toolkit to help the newcomers learn how to use, customize and extend the MLPerf benchmarking infrastructure.
-* Work with the community to modularize ML Systems and make it easier to plug in their real-world tasks, models, data sets, software and hardware from the cloud to the edge.
+* Work with the community to [modularize ML and AI Systems](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) and make it easier to plug in their real-world tasks, models, data sets, software and hardware from the cloud to the edge.
 * Automatically test compatibility of different versions of all ML components.
 * Help volunteers participate in automatic crowd-benchmarking and design space exploration of their ML Systems using the MLPerf methodology.
 * Lower the barrier of entry for new MLPerf submitters and reduce their associated costs.